MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/dns/deploy/apply-filters-on-dns-queries.md

 `

 ## <a name="bkmk_block3"></a>Block a type of query
 You might need to block name resolution for certain types of queries on your servers.
-For example, you can block the ‘ANY’ query, which can be used maliciously to create amplification attacks.
+For example, you can block the ‘ANY' query, which can be used maliciously to create amplification attacks.

 `
 Add-DnsServerQueryResolutionPolicy -Name "BlockListPolicyQType" -Action IGNORE -QType "EQ,ANY" -PassThru